👉 This is your guide to making irresistible sales presentations (tips + examples).

 There are 5 major categories of objections: need / price / product / source / time.

-And your job is to address the typical fears that are driving it.
-To do that, you have to provide concrete answers these questions:
+Consequently, your job is to address the typical fears that are driving it.
+To succeed doing that, you have to provide concrete answers these questions:

 He doesn’t get me